Damages Desktops

 Silently Andrew followed the footman through the archway into the inner courtyard, up the stairs and into the Entrance Hall.
 All the while his mind was at work, observing the decoration, both of the exterior and interior, speculating if these could give him a clue as to character of the master who owned them.

 So far all Mr Bennet could discern was Mr Darcy's taste, which, like many things he had discovered recently, was not what he had expected.
-Having heard from his cousin Mr Collins, that his patroness Lady Catherine de Bourgh was Mr Darcy's aunt, Andrew had sometimes imagined the interior of Pemberley to be similar to what he had heard about Rosings Park.
-But the reality was very different, displaying a taste more suited to the current fashion tastes of the Regency, rather than the past Baroque.
+Having heard from his cousin Mr Collins that his patroness Lady Catherine de Bourgh was Mr Darcy's aunt, Andrew had sometimes imagined the interior of Pemberley to be similar to what he had heard about Rosings Park.
+But the reality was very different, displaying a taste more suited to the current fashionable tastes, rather than the past fancy for Baroque.

-"Mr Bennet?"
-A female voice queried now, bringing him out of his musings.
-Andrew looked up to encounter the gaze of whom he presumed to be the Housekeeper.
-"Mr Darcy and Lady Elizabeth will see you now."
+"Mr Bennet?" a female voice queried now, bringing him out of his musings.
+Andrew looked up to encounter the gaze of the woman whom he presumed to be the Housekeeper.
+"Mr Darcy and Lady Saffron Walden will see you now."

-Andrew followed her through various rooms, all of an equally elegant, yet understated wealth, until she halted at last, in a room which Mr Bennet could not fail of liking instantly.
+Andrew followed her through various rooms, all of an equally elegant, yet understated wealth, until she halted at last, in a room which he could not fail to like.

 Mrs Reynolds merely curtseyed in reply, and Mr Bennet watched her exit the room out of the corner of his eye.
 The rest of his gaze was turned upon his daughter, and Mr Darcy.
 When he had first entered the room, he had seen them seated near each other on the same sofa.

 Now however, Elizabeth had remained in her seat, while Mr Darcy stood behind, his hand resting on the ornate gilded edge.
-His face was welcoming, though it held a sense of caution, and the hand, Andrew noticed, frequently strayed near to that of his daughter's, which was also resting on the edge of the sofa back.
+His face was welcoming, though it held a sense of caution, and the hand, Andrew noticed, frequently strayed near to his daughter.

 "Mr Bennet, you are welcome," Mr Darcy began.
 The tone, Andrew noticed, held a modicum of caution.
 "Mr and Mrs Bingley, I presume, informed you of your daughter's presence as a guest of myself and my sister?"

 This at last brought Elizabeth out of her silence.
-"What has happened, Papa?"
-She asked softly, a million answers racing through her head, none of them good, for fear of tempting fate.
+"What has happened, Papa?" she asked softly, countless answers racing through her head, none of them good, for fear of tempting fate.

-"Your husband had suffered an accident," Andrew continued, observing all the while, the faces of his daughter and Mr Darcy.
+"Your husband had suffered an accident," Andrew continued, observing all the while, the faces of his daughter and Mr Darcy, who had taken his daughter's hand in his.
 "He was racing, I believe, with his friends from one of his clubs, and his carriage collided with another.
 I am afraid he did not survive, Elizabeth."

 It had been three years and five months of marriage, and now, it was finally over.
-Three years of torment followed by five months of happiness, such like she had never experienced before.
+Three years of torment followed by five months of happiness, the like of which she had never experienced before.
 She glanced up at Darcy, saw the same expression of joy, relief and love as she displayed, clearly marked upon his features, as light signalling day.
-Thoughts and dreams raced through her mind, some turning into hopeful reality as she gazed up at his face.
+Thoughts and dreams raced through her mind, some turning into hopeful reality as she gazed upon his face.

 "I see my daughter has once again, managed to surprise her father," he now remarked, watching the gentleman opposite him carefully.

-"I hope that this time, it does not prove to be an unhappy surprise," Mr Darcy said, somewhat astutely, thought Mr Bennet.
+"I hope that this time, it does not prove to be an unhappy one," Mr Darcy said, somewhat astutely, thought Mr Bennet.

-"That rather depends on a number of things, Mr Darcy," Andrew commented, taking up the offer of an armchair as he did so.
+"That rather depends on a number of things, Mr Darcy," Andrew commented, resuming his seat as he did so.
 "But you have at least one point in your favour at this moment."

 "And what is that, if I may ask, sir?"